vitch/bun-linguist-hang/README.md

 the contents of `node_modules` (which is quite small) so you may need to run `-bun` a few times.

+I've [patched](https://bun.sh/docs/install/patch) the `linguist-js` dependency to make it easier to see where the hang happens.
+You can opt into additional logging of the data coming back from `createReadStream` with the `LOG_READ_STREAM` environment variable (e.g. `LOG_READ_STREAM=1 ./scripts/linguist-bun.js`).
+The output is very noisy but shows you where it gets stuck - it seems to be when all of the content for the file has already streamed.

 Tested on `Darwin 23.5.0 arm64 arm`